Particular/docs.particular.net/servicecontrol/upgrades/index.md

 1. Analyze the storage size for each ServiceControl instance and update starting from the smallest to the largest.
 This helps understand how smaller migrations run and can be used to extrapolate how long updating the larger instances will take which can help decided whether a side-by-side upgrade is necessary.

 > [!NOTE]
-> Upgrading the ServiceControl will not upgrade each of the individual error, monitoring or audit instances.
-Each of those instances will need to be upgraded separately if desired.
+> Installing a newer version of the ServiceControl Management utility or PowerShell will not upgrade each of the individual error, monitoring or audit instances.
+Each of those instances will need to be upgraded in a subsequent step separately if desired.

 ## Downgrading ServiceControl

-This section contains information about downgrading ServiceControl instances and the ServiceControl Management Utility.
+This section contains information about downgrading ServiceControl.

-### Instances
+> [!WARNING]

-ServiceControl instances cannot be downgraded with the ServiceControl Management Utility.
+> ServiceControl instances can only be downgraded using a manual process.
 This is because the storage schema could have changed during a previous upgrade.

-> [!NOTE]
-> If a downgrade MUST be performed ensure that the storage schema is compatible.
+If a downgrade MUST be performed ensure that the storage schema is compatible by reading the relevant [ServiceControl upgrade guides](/servicecontrol/upgrades/).
+It is recommended to perform downgrades under the supervision of a [Particular software support engineer](https://particular.net/support).

-> [!NOTE]
-> It is recommended to execute this procedure under the supervision of a Particular software support engineer.
+The method used to downgrade ServiceControl instances depends on the method used to deploy them:

+### Downgrading using the ServiceControl Management utility

 1. Open the ServiceControl Management Utility
 2. Scroll to the instance that requires downgrading